 The Honors Degree requires a minimum 3.40 cumulative grade point index at the time of graduation.
+This is an absolute requirement; we cannot round to the 3.400 index.
 (Please note that the more credits you have earned the more difficult mathematically it becomes to improve your cumulative grade point average.)

 No. The 18 or more Honors credits earned for the GHA, however, may apply towards the total Honors credits needed for the Honors Degree.

 No. It may be counted toward the 30 Honors credits needed for the degree, but may not be counted toward the 12 credits needed at the 300-level or above because it is a freshman-level course.

 Yes.
 In fact, we strongly encourage you to take upper-division Honors courses in your major, although 300-level Honors coursework outside the major also will satisfy that requirement.
 When double counting 300-level Honors courses in both the Honors major requirements and the 300-level requirements, please note that you still must meet the 30 honors credit total required to earn and Honors Degree.